JMRI/JMRI/jmri_versions.md

 ## JMRI Versions

 * The MAJOR version changes when something annotated with `@API(MAJOR)` changes.
-For example: jmri.5.4.3.jar -> jmri.6.0.0.jar
+For example: jmri-5.4.3.jar -> jmri-6.0.0.jar
 * The MINOR version changes when someting annotated with `@API(MAINTAINED)` changes or something marked with `@API(DEPRECATED)` is removed.
-For example: jmri.5.4.3.jar -> jmri.5.5.0.jar
+For example: jmri-5.4.3.jar -> jmri-5.5.0.jar
 * The PATCH version increases for every release, except when MAJOR or MINOR version changes.
-For example: jmri.5.4.3.jar -> jmri.5.4.4.jar
+For example: jmri-5.4.3.jar -> jmri-5.4.4.jar

-Non official releases (test releases) is marked with SNAPSHOT, for example jmri.4.3.5.SNAPSHOT.jar.
+Non official releases (test releases) is marked with SNAPSHOT, for example jmri-4.3.5-SNAPSHOT.jar.

 Developer releases are marked with the developers GitHub user name (if that's possible) or some other identifier.
-For example jmri.4.3.5.danielb987.jar.
+For example jmri-4.3.5-SNAPSHOT+danielb987.jar.

 # Recommended practices for developers of the JMRI project

-Unannotated interfaces/classes/fields are considered EXPERIMENTAL.
+Unannotated interfaces/classes are considered EXPERIMENTAL.

-Unannotated methods follows the same annotation as its interface/class.
+Unannotated methods/fields follows the same annotation as its interface/class.
 So if the interface/class is annotated with MAINTAINED, every unannotated method in that interface/class is MAINTAINED.
-Unannotated methods in unannotaded interfaces/classes are considered EXPERIMENTAL.
+Unannotated methods/fields in unannotaded interfaces/classes are considered EXPERIMENTAL.

-Unannotated fields are considered INTERNAL.